mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 ### DMS integration

 *  SCT can work with a local (on-premise) DMS replication instance.
 DMS replication instance will copy an initial load on S3, or S3 Snowball Edge
+*  SCT uses **AWS SCT Replication Agent**
 *  DMS replication instance will perform on going replication on S3
 *  When Snowball Edge content is copied on S3, DMS will ingest data in the target database, and all ongoing changes.

+### Assessment report

+* The migration assessment report includes the following:
+   * Executive summary
+   * License evaluation
+   * Cloud support, indicating any features in the source database not available on the target
+   * Current source hardware configuration
+   * Recommendations, including conversion of server objects, backup suggestions, and linked server changes
+   * Estimates amount of effort it will take to write the equivalent code for your target DB instance

+* specifically if target is RDS
+  * Used storage size and maximum storage size for the DB instance
+  * current and maximum number of databases allowed on the DB instance
+  * A list of database services and server objects that are not available on the DB instance
+  * A list of databases that are currently participating in replication (Amazon RDS doesn't support replication)

+## DMS

+* possible to have multiple targets to a single source.
+* Useful to feed operational and analytics system at one time.

 # Module 12 : Optimizing Cost